k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## What's in this Package

-1. K2space.sh - a Bash shell script, which is used for creating, listing and destroying spaces that are defined by Web Studio profiles.
-This script is used for starting Fabric and the embedded Traefik reverse proxy.
+1. K2space.sh - a Bash shell script that is used for creating, listing, and destroying spaces that are defined by Web Studio profiles.
+This script is used to start Fabric and the embedded Traefik reverse proxy.
 It can allocate additional heap space if required and override the default Fabric version specified in the .env file.
 2. .env file - defines various Fabric and Git parameters
 3. common.config file - defines various Fabric and runtime configurations
 4. Studio_*.config files - four Fabric profiles to choose from